Customizing NetSuite Dashboards

 You can also add your phone calls here in Activities > Scheduling > Phone calls > New.

 This quick add portlet is another great way to add information to NetSuite quickly.
 For example, you are a customer service rep trying to enter cases or different types of tasks.
 But that's just one use case.
-You can set up the quick ad from the menu in the top right corner and change what type you want it to be.
+You can set up a quick ad from the menu in the top right corner and change its type.

 netsuite quick add portlet

-For example, if you wanted it to be maybe a lead that you had, you could have the form be for lead.
+For example, if you wanted it to be, say, a lead that you had, you could make the form for that lead.
 You can customize this form a little bit more, but they come with a pretty good standard base and will get you started, so at least you have the essential information to get basic data before returning to fill out the rest of their information.
 This is an excellent tool for anybody working in customer service or within your sales team!

 The quick search portlet is handy when searching for things you haven't figured out the prefix for.
 If you're new to NetSuite, you might know that prefixes restrict your search to a specific type of information, helping you make a more specified search and find what you need a little bit faster.
 Let's say, searching for a postal zip code, and you don't know what the prefixes are off-hand.
 Instead of guessing and trying to figure that out in the global search bar, you can use the portlet to enter your search and select the type of result you are looking for from the dropdown menu.